Low-Precision Training of Large Language Models: Methods, Challenges, and Opportunities: Introduction

+We also identify key open challenges and highlight promising directions for future research.
+Overall, this survey aims to offer a clear and comprehensive understanding of the field, laying the groundwork for more efficient and scalable training practices in the era of large language models.
+Figure~\ref{fig:trend} compares the papers reviewed in this survey with different low-precision representations up to 2024, revealing a clear upward trend in integer-based methods over the past decade, alongside a recent rise in floating-point methods.
+In contrast, fixed-point representations have experienced a steady decline, while customized formats have consistently garnered minimal interest.
+Moreover, Figure~\ref{fig:timeline} summarizes how low-precision training has evolved across the three main numerical-format families discussed in this survey.
+It highlights representative milestones and stage-wise shifts in technical emphasis.

 The main contributions of this survey are as follows: \begin{itemize} \item We provide a detailed classification of low-precision training techniques, organized by numerical formats, including fixed-point, integer, floating-point, and customized representations.
-For each, we highlight their design principles, advantages, and trade-offs.
-To the best of our knowledge, this is the first survey dedicated to the low-precision training of neural networks. \item We examine QAT techniques that closely resemble low-precision training and provide an overview of typical works that apply QAT in the context of LLM training.
+Different from prior surveys that treat low precision as part of broader efficient-training, low-bit LLM, or deployment-oriented compression landscapes, this work takes training-time low-precision methods as the central scope. \item Beyond categorization, we synthesize recurring challenges across format families, including range management, update fidelity, precision allocation, and system/dataflow co-design.
+We also summarize representative methods in tabular form, compare family-level efficiency--accuracy trade-offs with qualitative synthesis and controlled benchmarking, and discuss robustness and model-reliability implications. \item We examine QAT techniques that closely resemble low-precision training and provide an overview of typical works that apply QAT in the context of LLM training.
 Moreover, system supports that enable efficient low-precision training are also introduced. \item We outline key challenges in the field and discuss promising directions for future research aimed at developing more efficient and environmentally sustainable training practices for large models. \end{itemize}